All GLP-1 medications from FDA-registered 503B pharmacies Browse Products

 Weight loss on Saxenda follows a fairly predictable pattern tied to the dose escalation:

 The critical benchmark is the 16-week evaluation.
-If you have not lost at least 4% of your starting body weight by week 16 at the 3.0 mg dose, the FDA labeling recommends discussing discontinuation with your provider, as continued treatment is unlikely to yield clinically meaningful results .
+If you haven't lost at least 4% of your starting body weight by week 16 at the 3.0 mg dose, the FDA labeling recommends discussing discontinuation with your provider, as continued treatment is unlikely to yield clinically meaningful results .

 Saxenda vs. Other GLP-1 Medications

-Saxenda was the first GLP-1 medication approved specifically for weight management, but the landscape has changed significantly.
+Saxenda was the first GLP-1 medication approved specifically for weight management, but the field has changed significantly.
 Here is how Saxenda dosing compares to the newer options:

 Saxenda produces less weight loss on average than semaglutide for weight loss or tirzepatide for weight loss, but it remains a valid option for patients who prefer a daily injection schedule, have insurance that covers liraglutide but not newer agents, or have contraindications to other GLP-1 medications.
 The daily dosing also allows for more precise dose adjustments if needed.